-Video BIOS Cacheable - When Enabled, the Video BIOS cacheable will cause access to the video BIOS addressed at C0000H to C7FFFH to be cached.
-Enabled is the default.
+Video RAM Cacheable - Enabled will cause access to the video BIOS addressed at C0000H to C7FFFH to be cached and also let the B0000H to BFFFFH to be a USWC memory type.
+Disabled is the default.

 8 Bit I/O Recovery Time - The recovery time is the length of time, measured in ISA BUS clocks, that the system will delay after the completion of an input/output request.
 This delay takes place because the CPU is operating faster than the input/output bus.
 Therefore the CPU must be delayed to allow for the completion of I/O transfers.
 This item allows you to determine the recovery time allowed for 8 bit I/O. Choices are from NA, 1 to 8 ISA BUS clocks.
 NA is the default.